 Win-win for both Denmark and Poland

 A feasibility study has shown that the Baltic Pipe Project can bring significant socioeconomic benefits to Poland, Denmark and the Baltic and Central & Eastern European regions.

 EU has included Baltic Pipe on its list of key infrastructure projects that are of common interest to Europe – also known as “PCI projects”.
 This is due to the essential role Baltic Pipe could play in contributing to the development of Europe’s internal market for gas, and the fortification of EU’s security of supply.

 The final investment decision on Baltic Pipe was made in November 2018.

 As a precondition for greenlighting Baltic Pipe, Energinet and GAZ-SYSTEM S.A. launched an “Open Season” process in the second half of 2017, which invited market players to submit binding bids for capacity in the projected pipeline.
 The result of the Open Seasom was positive

-Baltic Pipe will include the following technical systems and installation:
+Baltic Pipe includes the following technical systems and installation:

-A compressor station in Zeland.
-The compressor station will increase the pressure of the gas in the pipeline in the Baltic Sea.
+- A compressor station in Zeland.
+The compressor station increases the pressure of the gas in the pipeline in the Baltic Sea.

-A 260-310 kilometres long offshore gas pipeline in the Baltic Sea between Denmark and Poland.
-GAZ-SYSTEM is in charge of establishing a gas pipeline across the Baltic Sea between Denmark and Poland.
+- A 260-310 kilometres long offshore gas pipeline in the Baltic Sea between Denmark and Poland.

 Energinet is in charge of establishing the first three components, while GAZ-SYSTEM is responsible for the pipeline in the Baltic Sea and expansions in Poland.